ObelusFamily/Anythink-Market-8j82d/frontend/readme.md

 If you are facing any issues kindly check the docker is running or not.
 It's better to run the compose command after opening the docker

+Also, try different methods to start the docker

 For the first time, it takes some time to load the necessary requirements to the project

 Finally the project compiled and running successfully.